 Why Choose UHealth?

 How do the research programs at UM work?
 UM Neurology has an ever-growing memory research program.
-UM researchers collaborate with other the University of Miami researches as well as scientists throughout the country.
-We are proud of our researchers, their dedication and their significant accomplishments.
+UM researchers collaborate with each other as well as scientists throughout the country.
+We are proud of our researchers, their dedication, and their significant accomplishments.

 What are your research goals?
 We want to understand why people develop problems with their memory as they age.
 We also want to understand the factors that make someone susceptible to dementia.

 What types of research programs are underway?
 There are many.
 In one program, UM researchers are studying the genetics of memory diseases to find out whether someone is born with these diseases that will become apparent in later years.
 Gene therapy may one day allow these genetically susceptible people a treatment to prevent memory loss and dementia.

 What else are you researching?
 We are studying whether the accumulation of amyloid protein in the brain of Alzheimer’s patients can be interrupted and whether this prevents the disease from worsening.
 UM researchers are also studying the effects of diet and nutrition on brain health and memory.

 What about using stem cells for memory loss?
 Stem cells are one of the most exciting areas of research today.
 We all have stem cells in many areas of our bodies including our brain.
 Scientists are looking to find ways to mobilize our own stem cells and enhance their ability to repair or restore damaged areas of the brain.